Mark & Stuart’s Mauritius Golf Adventure

 Trou Aux Biches

-Last time I saw this resort it was a building site with show rooms which were fantastic and therefore I was excited to see the finished product.
-Unfortunately the resort was fairly empty and as such lacked atmosphere and when it matures it will get better.
+Last time I saw this resort it was a building site with showrooms which were fantastic and therefore I was excited to see the finished product.
+Unfortunately, the resort was fairly empty and as such lacked atmosphere and when it matures it will get better.

 We had a lovely drive down the coast towards the west off the island to the new Tamarina hotel, I was looking forward to seeing this one as I had heard mixed reports but wanted to create my own impression.
 It was a gem of a hotel, boutique style and all 50 rooms are very well appointed and are set along the bay with the restaurant overlooking the stunning beach.
 It is a perfect place to relax after golf or on honeymoon.
-After lunch we were transferred up to the golf course for the all important match on the Tamarina course which could see Mark in a position where he couldn’t lose, but I am pleased to say that I took the spoils again and now it was 2-2!
-So back to the clubhouse for Mark to reflect over a couple off beers and see where it went wrong.
+After lunch, we were transferred up to the golf course for the all-important match on the Tamarina course which could see Mark in a position where he couldn’t lose, but I am pleased to say that I took the spoils again and now it was 2-2!
+So back to the clubhouse for Mark to reflect over a couple of beers and see where it went wrong.

 Tamarina Golf Course

 Set in the backdrop of the mountains this is a good course with tight fairways and some really interesting holes.
 I have to say my favourite hole is the 13th signature hole as the view is fantastic.
 On the whole, the course is again suited to all golfers but if it is windy it can be a long walk.

 Day 5 Crunch time!